Need confidential advice? Perhaps one of the following people can help you.

 You can approach the Occupational Social Work Facility for help and advice for various situations, for example, for questions in connection with work and well-being, such as collaboration problems, reorganisations, stress, personal problems, etc.

-Wageningen UR Scientific Integrity Officers
+WUR Scientific Integrity Officers